AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 Another bug was after using https://codebeautify.org/ to re-format the style.css, which essentially condensed it to the point of breaking by rearranging and merging rules.
 Ultimately, I resorted to taking my last committed css from the working live site via my GitHub-repository and re-inserting the functional code and condensing it by hand.

-One issue I cannot get rid of is that the frameborder on the iframe causes (border x2 px) horizontal scroll, but if I don't remove it, the validator is causing issues, and it doesn't seem to work in the css.
+One issue I cannot get rid of is that the frameborder on the iframe causes (border x2 px) horizontal scroll, but if I don't remove it, the validator is causing issues, and it doesn't seem to work in the css, so it must be kept in the HTML coding for now.

 ## IDE